From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

 This subsection corresponds to Fig.~\ref{fig:direct_video_action_pipeline}b: video prediction is used primarily to learn dynamics-aware representations, and a separate policy module is trained on top for control.
-The key difference from joint generators is where the coupling occurs: joint generators co-train temporal prediction and action generation within a shared backbone, whereas two-stage variants freeze a pretrained video predictor and learn a lightweight action head that consumes its internal predictive features.
-At deployment, both families may bypass explicit video generation (Table~\ref{tab:direct-video-action-comparison}); however, two-stage methods explicitly separate the (frozen) visual dynamics model from the control module.
+The key difference from joint generators is where the coupling occurs: joint generators co-train temporal prediction and action generation within a shared backbone, whereas these methods freeze a pretrained video predictor and learn a lightweight action head that consumes its internal predictive features.
+At deployment, both families may bypass explicit video generation (Table~\ref{tab:direct-video-action-comparison}); however, the frozen-feature design explicitly separates the (frozen) visual dynamics model from the control module.
 VidMan uses frozen diffusion features with lightweight adapters, while VPP conditions an action diffusion policy on predictive representations from a video foundation model.
 Table~\ref{tab:direct-video-action-comparison} and Table~\ref{tab:direct-video-action-capabilities} summarize this factorization and transfer mechanism.

-Compared with explicit-interface methods that expose inspectable intermediate targets (e.g., goal images, trajectories, or other structured plans), these two-stage approaches keep the video-to-control connection implicit: the policy consumes internal representations from the video model (hidden states / predictive embeddings) rather than an intermediate signal meant to be interpreted or edited.
+Compared with explicit-interface methods that expose inspectable intermediate targets (e.g., goal images, trajectories, or other structured plans), these frozen-feature approaches keep the video-to-control connection implicit: the policy consumes internal representations from the video model (hidden states / predictive embeddings) rather than an intermediate signal meant to be interpreted or edited.

-\subsubsection{VidMan: video diffusion for robot manipulation}
+\subsubsection{VidMan: video diffusion for robot manipulation.}

-VidMan~\citep{VidMan_2024_NIPS} instantiates this two-stage design by using a pretrained video diffusion model as a fixed, dynamics-aware encoder for control.
+VidMan~\citep{VidMan_2024_NIPS} instantiates this frozen-feature design by using a pretrained video diffusion model as a fixed, dynamics-aware encoder for control.
 The key idea is to reuse the temporal structure learned by video prediction---how scenes evolve under interaction---as input features for an action predictor, without requiring video generation at deployment.
 VidMan motivates this factorization using a dual-process analogy: a ``slow'' video predictor learns temporally predictive dynamics, and a ``fast'' action head reuses intermediate features for real-time control.

 In the first stage, VidMan trains an Open-Sora-style video diffusion transformer~\citep{OpenSora_zheng2024} on robot videos (OXE~\citep{OXE_ICRA_2024}) to predict future visual trajectories.
 In the second stage, the video model is frozen and lightweight layer-wise self-attention adapters are inserted to predict robot actions from intermediate features, effectively learning an inverse-dynamics-style mapping conditioned on temporally predictive representations.
 At deployment, the action module runs in a single forward pass without iteratively denoising future frames, enabling higher-frequency closed-loop control than full video generation.